Mrmaxmeier/BombSquad-Community-Mod-Manager/README.md

 -------------
 This is a mod for the game <a href="http://www.froemling.net/apps/bombsquad">BombSquad</a> by <a href="http://www.froemling.net/about">Eric Froemling</a> that aims to improve the management of community created content for BombSquad.

-Its build using the modding api so it can be used on all plattforms and should be compatible with all recent versions of BombSquad.
+It's build using the modding api so it can be used on all plattforms and should be compatible with all recent versions of BombSquad.

 Installation
 -------------
 Put <a href="https://raw.githubusercontent.com/Mrmaxmeier/BombSquad-ModManager-and-Mods/master/mods/bs_modManager.py">bs_modManger.py</a> in your mods folder.
-You can find your mods folder in Settings > Advanced > Show Mods Folder (*<*sdcard*>*/BombSquad/ for Android, ~Library/Containers/net.froemling.bombsquad/Data/Library/Application Support/BombSquad/ for OSX *<*appdata*>*/Bombsquad for Windows).
+You can find your mods folder in Settings > Advanced > Show Mods Folder (*<*sdcard*>*/BombSquad/ for Android, ~Library/Containers/net.froemling.bombsquad/Data/Library/Application Support/BombSquad/ for OSX, *<*appdata*>*/Bombsquad for Windows).

 Usage
 -------------